csshlok/cafe-mangment-system/README.md

 {11:55:10: Gonna tell my kids that all it took was a pack of monster and one sleepless night}

 06/10: FINISHED SOME SHIT

+24/10: All errors are fixed and archit is an idiot